 - See breath-taking rainforests, mountains and oceanside cliffs

 - Go to the beach in May or December

 Location: South Africa

 Prerequisite: Preparatory course readings and meetings spring 2014 before travel.

 Academic credit: Two semester hours; this program and accompanying course satisfies the GO requirement.

 Majors of interest: Students majoring in any of the humanities are welcome and will be provided with step-by-step guidance throughout the writing process.

 Application: Online application available on mySU.

-Cost: $5,200; cost includes all flights, accommodations, activities, instruction and some meals.
+Cost: Summer 2015 cost was $5,200 (subject to change); cost includes all flights, accommodations, activities, instruction and some meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.